BabylonJS/BabylonNative/README.md

 cmake -DJSCORE_LIBRARY=/usr/lib/x86_64-linux-gnu/libjavascriptcoregtk-4.0.so ..
 ```

-And finaly, run a build:
+And finally, run a build:

 ```
 ninja